 - Lactic acidosis, or the accumulation of lactic acid in the blood,2 and

-- A decrease in bone density that can lead to osteoporosis and broken bones.3
+- A decrease in bone mineral density that can lead to osteopenia, osteoporosis, broken bones, and other bone injuries and bone problems.3

-Each of these severe side effects can have a significant impact on a victim’s quality of life.
+Each of these severe side effects can have a significant impact on an HIV patient’s quality of life.
 In some cases, they can even be fatal.

 2.1.
 Kidney damage and renal failure caused by Stribild

 Most of the TDF in Stribild does not get absorbed in the body.
 Instead, it passes through the kidneys on its way out of it.
 The toxicity of the drug can cause significant kidney damage.
 Because Stribild is a long-term treatment for HIV rather than a cure, the kidney damage it causes builds up over time.

 One study monitored the kidney health of 10,841 people in the San Francisco area with HIV.
 All of them were taking a TDF drug to treat their condition.
 One thing the study monitored was the protein level in their urine – a telltale sign of kidney damage.
 After controlling for factors like age and health, the study found that there is a 34 percent increase signs of kidney damage for every year the patient was taking a TDF drug.
 Additionally, there were 33 percent increases for developing chronic kidney disease and an 11 percent increase in a sudden and rapid decline of kidney function.4

 As the kidney damage gets worse, it can lead to renal failure, a potentially fatal medical condition.

 One of the worst complications of kidney failure caused by Stribild is lactic acidosis.